keboola/papertrail-json-parser-chrome-extension/README.md

 # PaperTrail Linkificator Bookmarklet

-This boormarklet helps you to create link from URLs in PaperTrail logs.
+This boormarklet helps you to create link from URLs in PaperTrail logs and to display JSON data in logs.

 The URLs can be escaped - eg.